Objection and appeal

 Filing the notice of objection

 If you are an interested party and want to file an objection, you must send a notice of objection in writing to the Ctgb within six weeks of the day the decision was announced.
-You can also do this by sending an email to post@ctgb.nl with the objection attached.
+You can also do this by sending an e-mail to post@ctgb.nl with the objection attached.

 If you want to send secure documents, please contact the Ctgb at post@ctgb.nl.
 You will receive a link which you can use to send your files securely.